 Breast reduction costs in Northern Virginia

-Your Northern Virginia breast reduction surgery can vary in cost, based on the extent of the procedure, the procedure typically costs in the range of $7,500 to $15,000.
+Your Northern Virginia breast reduction surgery can vary in cost, based on the extent of the procedure.

 Breast reduction incisions